cemreefe/cemreefe/README.md

 ### Hi there its Cemre!✨

 - 🍪 Interested in AI and languages
-- 🔭 Currently working on GANs in BU Catlabs
+- 🔭 Currently working on GANs in BOUN Catlab
 - 🦉 Also quite experienced in web development thanks to my fun projects

 <!--